aosp-mirror/platform_frameworks_support/README.md

     repo init -u https://android.googlesource.com/platform/manifest -b androidx-master-dev

+For the first time, it will ask for user name and email.

 Now your repository is set to pull only what you need for building and running AndroidX libraries.
 Download the code (and grab a coffee while we pull down 3GB):

     repo sync -j8 -c